Vestergade 3

 Vestergade 3 is a Neoclassical property in the Old Town of Copenhagen, Denmark.
-The building was listed in the Danish registry of protected buildings and places in 1959.
+The building was constructed as part of the rebuilding of the city following the Copenhagen Fire of 1795.
+It was listed in the Danish registry of protected buildings and places in 1959.
+Notable former residents include the clergy Christian Bastholm and the painters Albert Küchler and Jørgen Roed.

 History

-18th century
+Site history, 16891795

 The previous building on the site was built after the Copenhagen Fire of 1728.
 In the new cadastre of 1756, it was listed as No. 233 in the city's West Quarter (Vester Kvarter).
 The owner at that time was baker Jochum Diderichsen Greve.

 At the time of the 1787 census, No. 233 was home to two households.
 Samuel Hey, a baker, resided in the building with his wife Sophia Halling, their sic-year-old daughter Anna Maria, three bakers, a caretaker and two maids.
-Iwer Helt, a busniessman (Cabus Mager), resided in the building with his wife Catrine Helt and two children (aged 1 and 11).
+Iwer Helt, a businessman (Cabus Mager), resided in the building with his wife Catrine Helt and two children (aged 1 and 11).

+Peder Gielstrup and the new building

 The buildings on the site was again destroyed in the Copenhagen Fire of 1795.
 No. 233 was subsequently merged with a section of No. 232 (No. 232 B).
-The current building was constructed for Peder Gielstrup in 1795–1796.
+The present building on the site was constructed for grocer (jørkræmmer) Peder Gielstrup in 1795–1796.

-19th century

-At the time of the 1801 census, No. 232 was home to four households.
-Peter Waagensen Gielstrup, a merchant (høkræmmer), resided in the building with his wife Ane Marie Andersen, their four children (aged nine to 16), two employees in his grocery business /one of them an apprentice), a female cook and a maid.
+At the time of the 1801 census, Peder Gielstrup's property was home to four households.
+The owner resided in one of the apartments with his Ane Marie Andersen, their four children (aged nine to 16), two employees in his grocery business /one of them an apprentice), a female cook and a maid.
 Christen Helwadum, a secretary, resided in the building with his wife Margrethe Lange and one maid.
 Andreas Runge, a supercargo, resided in the building with a female cook.
 Johan Christian Fræk, an ironmonger (isenkræmmer), resided in the building with his wife Ane Cathrine Runge, their sevn-year-old Andres Christian Fræk, a housekeeper, a female cook and amaid.

-In the new cadastre of 1806, the property was listed as No. 40.
+In the new cadastre of 1806, the property was listed as No. 40 in Western Quarter.
 It was at that time still owned by Gielstrup.
 The clergy Christian Bastholm (1740-1819) was a resident of the building in 1813.
-The painters Albert Küchler (1803-1886) and Jørgen Roed (1808-1888) were both among the residents in 1830.